 Software Resources Data Reporting (SRDR) is a mechanism used by the Department of Defense (DoD) cost and acquisition communities to collect cost and technical data on government and contractor software development, software maintenance and Enterprise Resource Planning (ERP) development efforts.
 The reporting thresholds for each of these SRDRs is outlined in DoD Instruction (DoDI) 5000.73.
 The SRDR Data Item Description (DID) provides the guidance and instruction for the preparation of data and information that is submitted using these three reporting formats:

 Each SRDR format requires that information and data be submitted in two Parts.
 Part 1 includes identifying information, as well as, software size, schedule, and technical characteristics.
-Part 1 is required to be submitted in eXtensible Markup Language (XML) format when cPet functionality is available to generate an XML file from the completed Excel forms (coming soon in spring 2021).
+Part 1 is required to be submitted in eXtensible Markup Language (XML) format when cPet functionality is available to generate an XML file from the completed Excel forms.
 Part 2 provides effort data by month must be submitted in Excel format.
 Where possible, the information provided in Part 2 should align with the data provided in companion Contractor Cost Data Reports (CCDRs).
-Until the cPet functionality is available to generate the XML format, both Part 1 and Part 2 must be submitted in Excel format.

 Any phase of a program may use any of the SRDR formats, the CWIPT will make a determination as indicated on the Cost and Software Data Reporting (CSDR) plan which SRDR format(s) is required for the specific effort based on the software scope and effort.

 Unified Code Counter – Government (UCC-G)

 Application Domains - The SRDR DID requires that Application Domains are identified for reported software activities.
 The brief linked below provides a description and a definition for each of the Application Domains.